Linuxfabrik/lfops/roles/icingaweb2/README.md

 *Available since LFOps `2.0.0`.*

-## Mandatory Requirements
+## Dependent Roles

+Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
+Optional ones can be disabled via the playbook's skip variables.

-* Install MariaDB, and create a database and a user for said database.
-This can be done using the [linuxfabrik.lfops.mariadb-server](https://github.com/Linuxfabrik/lfops/tree/main/roles/mariadb-server) role.
+* MariaDB must be installed, with a database and a user for it (role: [linuxfabrik.lfops.mariadb_server](https://github.com/Linuxfabrik/lfops/tree/main/roles/mariadb_server)).
-* Install a web server (for example Apache httpd), and configure a virtual host for IcingaWeb2.
-This can be done using the [linuxfabrik.lfops.apache_httpd](https://github.com/Linuxfabrik/lfops/tree/main/roles/apache_httpd) role.
-* Install PHP version >= 7.3.
-This can be done using the [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php) role.
+* PHP >= 7.3 must be installed (role: [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php)).

-## Optional Requirements
+## Requirements

-* For exports to PDF also the following PHP modules are required: mbstring, GD, Imagick.
+* Optional: the `mbstring`, `GD` and `Imagick` PHP modules are required for PDF exports.
-* LDAP PHP library when using Active Directory or LDAP for authentication.
+* Optional: an LDAP PHP library is required when using Active Directory or LDAP for authentication.

+Manual steps:

+* Deploy a web server (for example Apache httpd) with a virtual host for IcingaWeb2 by running the [apache_httpd](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/apache_httpd.yml) playbook (role: [linuxfabrik.lfops.apache_httpd](https://github.com/Linuxfabrik/lfops/tree/main/roles/apache_httpd)).

 ## Tags